 Another area of difference between child and pet adoptions is that often there are discounted or waived fees for pet adoption.
-Shelters run months here and there when their populations are large where they waive fees in order to raise adoption rates.
+Shelters run months here and there when their populations are large where they waive fees to raise adoption rates.
 You don’t find that in the adoption of a child.
-It’s true that it doesn’t cost much at all to adopt from foster care, but if you prefer a private adoption, you won’t get a discount there.
+Indeed, it doesn’t cost much at all to adopt from foster care, but if you prefer a private adoption, you won’t get a discount there.
 Some parents who adopt are eligible for tax breaks, but that’s not the same thing.
-Plus, there are more charitable organizations that exist to help pets without homes than children.
+Plus, more charitable organizations exist to help pets without homes than children.

 There’s also the point of the general public’s defensiveness of pets.
 Let me tell you a story about my friend.
 She adopted a dog from a shelter.
 She had him for a few months.
 During that time, she took care of the adoption requirements and looked into training.
 Before the dog could begin training, he bit two of her children.
 One of the bites, to her toddler, was so bad it nearly required stitches.
 She stayed in communication with the shelter the whole time.
 They decided that as much as it hurt their hearts, it was time to return the dog to the shelter where it could be placed in a home without children.